AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	^ z > 0 ifTrue: [ 1 ] ifFalse: [ 0 ].
 ~~~~~~~

-The method `feed:` simply phrase the formula to model the activation of a perceptron into the Pharo programming language.
+The method `feed:` simply follows the formula to model the activation of a perceptron in the Pharo programming language.
 The expression `inputs with: weights collect: [ :x :w | x * w ]` collects for each pair of elements (one from `inputs` and another from `weights`) using a function.
 Consider the following example:

 ~~~~~~~